Yoga-Vignesh/static-calculator/README.md

 If you want to experience the Calculator, you can open your browser console.
 (click ctrl+c to log on to your inspect mode from there you can find the console)

+I have deployed my website.
+Check out it.